Magnolia Chicken Timplados Hotshots: 2005–2010: New talents emerge and the end of the Purefoods era

-The long road back to glory

 To settle the issue between Yap and Banal, the team's officials called for an emergency meeting right after the loss to Air21.
 The whole team stayed up late to talk things over, and the two eventually reconciled.

 Before the start of the 2009 Motolite PBA Fiesta Conference, the team made a move in a three-way trade with Ginebra and Burger King, they let go of the young players remaining in their roster---Beau Belga, Chad Alonzo, and Chico Lañete.
 In return, they got grizzled veterans Don Allado and Niño Canaleta.
 They also signed free agent Al Vergara of the Singapore Slingers for a one-conference contract.

 With resident import Marquin Chandler still playing in Korea, the Giants brought in Brian Hamilton, who led them to an impressive 2–0 start but was eventually replaced by Jhamar Thorpe after a mediocre showing.
 Thorpe also turned out to be sub-par and was thus replaced by the original choice Chandler, who led the team to three straight victories upon his return, only to see it lose the next three.

 Just before the All-Star break, the management continued to tinker with the team's roster.
 In another transaction involving the Gin Kings and the Whoppers, the Giants acquired veteran point guard Celino Cruz and gave up Aaron Aban.
 To make room for Cruz in its roster, the team released Vergara from his duties.

 During the All-Star break, Yap won the three-point shootout.
 Canaleta, who won the Slam Dunk competition three times when he was with Air21, failed to get back the title.
 Raymundo and Yap were key performers for the Powerade-Team Pilipinas in their three-game exhibition match with the PBA All-stars.
 Villanueva and Simon played for the North and South All-Stars respectively.